 How to help: Sing simple action and number rhymes and songs.
 Clap the beat when singing or saying people's names.
 Listen to a variety of music.
 Encourage your child to draw and paint using a variety of media and to discuss their creations with you!

-The children are settling in well and we are really pleased with how calmly they are coming into the classroom and how well they are listening.
-If you have any questions about your child's learning or any general queries, please do come and talk to us or make an appointment via the school office.
+If you have any questions about your child's learning please do come and see us or make an appointment via the school office.

 Thank you,

 Miss Corwood (Monday and Tuesday) Mrs Handley (Wednesday, Thursday and Friday)